offline-ai/ppe/README.md

   args: "?=LatestResult" # Pass the result of $AI to the json agent script through parameters.
 ```

+Note: By default, the return result of external scripts will be cached.
+Caching can be disabled by setting the `memoized` parameter in `args` to `false`.

 #### `$if` directive

 `$if` directive supports conditional judgment